hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 Note that in particular implementations of Stateful HBS, or in alternative signature mechanisms, the state and private key might be inseparable.
-For example, puncturable schemes {{BSW16}} represent such an alternative; they are research-level constructions and are not currently standardized or deployed in practice.
+For example, puncturable schemes {{BSW16}} represent such an alternative; they are research-level constructions and are not (at the time of writting) standardized or deployed in practice.
 However, even in these scenarios, this document's guidance should still apply.